Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

-Customers with Pay Groups in c can use the Payroll Earning Codes (Asia Pacific) wizard to create and install new payroll earning codes.
+Customers with pay groups in can use the Payroll Earning Codes (Asia Pacific) wizard to create and install new payroll earning codes.

 Important notes